From BR Bullpen

 Because of his propensity to give up home runs, and because Red Sox radio announcer Jerry Trupiano would say "way back, way back" during his home run call, Wasdin gained the immortal nickname John "Way Back!"
 Wasdin.

-After his playing days ended, Wasdin was the coach at University Christian School (Jacksonville) in 2010 and was then the pitching coach of the Vermont Lake Monsters in 2011, Burlington Bees in 2012, Beloit Snappers in 2013 and Stockton Ports in 2014.
+After his playing days ended, Wasdin was the coach at University Christian School (Jacksonville) in 2010 and was then the pitching coach of the Vermont Lake Monsters in 2011, Burlington Bees in 2012, Beloit Snappers in 2013, Stockton Ports in 2014 and Midland RockHounds in 2015.